 Large generators found in a power plant have a different design, as shown in illustration on left: the three coils are on the outer edge, and a large electromagnet is located in center.
 Paradoxically, it requires so much electricity for the electromagnet that the power plant can consume up to 25% of total output.
 Each power plant is connected to other power plants so if one shuts down, it can be started again using electricity from another plant.

 So how did they get enough electricity to start the first power plant generator?
 Answer: Using smaller and smaller generators until a small generator with coil on inside and magnets on outer edge started it all.
-The ordinary magnet is at the root of AC electricity.
+The ordinary magnet is the root of AC electricity.

 Read about generators

 oscillating pulses of electricity leave generator

 Understanding electricity is mathematical.
-Illustration on left shows the voltage of 3-phase Alternating Current over time.
+Illustration on left shows the voltage of 3-phase alternating current over time.
 Three phase has 3 wires, and each wire is 1/3 cycle behind the other caused by the generator magnet hitting 3 different coils at different times during the rotation.
 As the north pole of the magnet gets closer to the coil, the voltage climbs, until it reaches peak just as the magnet arrives, and then voltage declines as magnet moves away.
 Voltage drops to zero on the coil when both south and north are equidistant away from the coil, and then voltage begins to rise on the coil again as the south pole gets closer.
 Alternating current means the electrons reverse direction along the power line each time the south and north magnets pass the coil, with north electrons going one direction until voltage drops to zero, and then rise again as the south pole pushes electrons the other direction.
-It makes no difference to end user's 3-phase motor which directions the electrons travel, the uniform movement of electrons causes voltage and the motor runs.